 Alexander works closely with clients to understand their business and counsel them through a wide range of complex commercial litigation and disputes with the government.

 Alexander counsels clients in diverse industries on a range of litigation matters involving commercial disputes and disputes with regulatory agencies.
-He has represented clients in numerous appellate matters and in all phases of trial-court litigation.
+He has represented clients in all phases of litigation.